pdmosses/metaborg.github.io/docs/references/stratego/modules.md

 # Modules

-A Stratego program is organised as a collection of modules, which are imported from a main module.
+A Stratego program is organized as a collection of modules, which are imported from a main module.

 ## Module Structure